 The proposed orthogonality leads us to a meaningful structural innovation.
 Instead of estimating the mask vector for every input frame, we can use structured masking vectors that force the code values to be grouped into $K$ exclusive and consecutive subsets.
 For example, for a two-source case with $D=8$, $\boldm^{(1)}=[1,1,1,1,0,0,0,0]^\top$.
 Hence, we can safely discard the masked-out elements (the latter four elements), by defining its truncated version as $\bsz^{(k)}\in\Real^{D/K}$.
-Therefore, the encoding result can be defined by the concatenation of the truncated code vectors: $\bz = [{\bsz^{(1)}}^\top, {\bsz^{(2)}}^\top, \cdots, {\bsz^{(K)}}^\top]^\top$.
+The concatenation of the truncated code vectors determines the final code vector: $\bz = [{\bsz^{(1)}}^\top, {\bsz^{(2)}}^\top, \cdots, {\bsz^{(K)}}^\top]^\top$.

-In practice, we implement this encoder as a 1-d convolutional neural network (CNN) whose output is an $2L\times P$ matrix, where $2L$ is the number of output channels (see Figure \ref{fig:overview}, where $L=6$ and $P=256$).
-We collect the first $L$ channels of this feature map (dark blue bars) as our code for speech, i.e., $\bsz^{(1)}$ corresponds to the vectorized version of the upper half of the feature map of size $L\times P$, or $LP=D/K$, where $D$ should be an integer multiple of $K$.
-The other half for the noise source.
+In practice, we implement the encoder as a 1-d convolutional neural network (CNN) whose output is a $2L\times P$ matrix, where $2L$ is the number of output channels (see Figure \ref{fig:overview}, where $L=6$, $P=256$).
+We collect the first $L$ channels of this feature map (dark red bars) as our codes for speech, i.e., $\bsz^{(1)}$ corresponds to the vectorized version of the upper half of the feature map of size $L\times P$, or $LP=D/K$, where $D$ should be an integer multiple of $K$.
+The other half is for the noise source.
 Since the decoders are learned to predict individual sources, this implicit masking process can still work for source separation.